Ivo-Balbaert/The_Way_to_Jai/book/12_Basics of structs.md

 ( example of use ??)
 > Declaring a struct doesn't allocate memory, it just defines a kind of template or blue-print for a data structure to be defined in imperative scope.

+> A struct cannot be casted to a bool.

 ## 12.2 Making struct variables
 When defining a struct no variable is defined, so no memory is allocated yet.
 You have to define a struct variable, like this:  `v: Vector2;`